 My dad died two years ago from liver cancer.
 When the person we love is no longer with us, it’s the little things we remember.
 The ordinary words, the laughter, the smiles.
 Those memories are all I have now, and I’m happy that you are creating beautiful memories with your mum.

 For me the sadness comes in unpredictable waves.
-I can be walking down the street, sitting on a bus, and basically feeling just fine, when suddenly I think of my dad and tears roll down my cheeks.
+I may be walking down the street or sitting on a bus, when suddenly I think of my dad and tears roll down my cheeks.
 This started a few months before he died, and continues even now.

 Please know that you are doing a beautiful, wonderful thing by being a faithful, loving companion on your mother’s final journey.
 I’m rooting for you and your mum.

 If you also have a family member who is dying, this book can help you face the final mystery, or read the book review here.
 And while there is still time, do write positive letters to the people you love.

 We are new to your site, Daphne, but we are regulars to Hilary’s blog.
 It is wonderful what she is doing on her blog.
 Thank you for the support that you are giving to her.
 She is in need of that.
 I too have lost a parent.
 I did not have the time like this to say good-by.
 My father drowned will fishing in Yellow Stone Park.
 He was missing for two weeks before they found his body down river in a different state. (they were looking for someone else at the time they spotted his body.)
 That was many years ago, I was 12 at the time.
 I would have liked the time to say good-by but that was not to be.
 It has been over 30 years but as writing this I have tears coming done my face, so it is always with us is it not.
 My dear husband lost his mother and a brother when he was around 11.
 Many of us are out here, we give support to those that are going through it now. because we have been there before them.
 We will come back often now that we know about your blog.
 Thank you again for the beautiful words that you have given to our blogging friend, Hilary.
 Have a good day.